Pages in the Analysis Phase:

 Start with the End in Mind

-To ensure you capture the business outcome or linkage, begin with the end in mind — a learning or performance initiative should be a means to an end.
-Thus, learning initiatives should show how they will increase revenue or reduce costs.
-For example, training salespeople in order to reduce the percentage that fail to make sales will both increase revenue through more sales and reduce turnover costs.
+To ensure you capture the business outcome or linkage, begin with the end in mind as a learning or performance initiative should be a means to an end.
+Thus, learning and performance initiatives need to show how they will improve the business or organization, such as increase revenue, reduce costs, or boost moral.
+For example, training salespeople in order to reduce the percentage who fail to make sales will both increase revenue through more sales and reduce turnover costs.

-Mapping the pathway of a good training and development program would look something like this (Wick, Pollock, Jefferson, Flanagan, 2006):
+Mapping the pathway of a good training and development program would look something similar to this (Wick, Pollock, Jefferson, Flanagan, 2006):

-Successful training and development → More effective and efficient actions or behaviors → Improved business outcomes.
+Successful training and development → More effective and efficient performance → Improved business outcomes

-Since the flow of causality of the above pathway is from left to right, training must be planned in the opposite direction:
+Since the flow of causality of the above pathway is from left to right, training must be planned in the opposite direction (backwards planning or design):

-Desired business outcomes → Required changes in performance (behavior) → Experiences and learnings likely to produce the desired outcome.
+Desired business outcome → Required changes in performance to produce business outcome → Experiences and skills needed to produce the desired performance

 Thus, designing a viable learning program should proceed in a manner similar to this: